 Learn something new every day More Info... by email

 Pickle relish or simply relish is a condiment which is made with various spiced vegetables or fruits which are pickled for extended shelf life.
-One of the most well-known forms of pickle relish is probably the version made with cucumbers and widely served with hot dogs in many regions of the world; this style of pickle relish is so common that many people refer to it simply as “relish,” not realizing that there are other types of relish available.
+One of the most well-known forms of this condiment is probably the version made with cucumbers and widely served with hot dogs in many regions of the world; this style is so common that many people refer to it simply as “relish,” not realizing that there are other types of relish available.

 Some notable forms of pickle relish include piccalilli, a famous British relish, and gentleman's relish, made with spiced anchovies, rather than pickle vegetables.
 Most markets carry an assortment of pickle relishes and chutneys, a closely related food, and enterprising cooks can also make these perennial favorites at home, assuming that they have experience in pickling.